mkons/DMC-Lexi/DMC_Lexi_Dataset/README.md

 # DMC Lexi Dataset

-This repository contains materials related to the project **DMC Lexi** (Proposal ID: 014890), funded by the Hellenic Foundation for Research and Innovation (H.F.R.I.).
+This repository contains materials related to the project **Digital Manuscripts of Cyril's Lexicon (DMC Lexi)** (ID: 014890), funded by the Hellenic Foundation for Research and Innovation (H.F.R.I.) by the European Union – NextGenerationEU.
 The project aims to lay the foundation for the first comprehensive edition of Cyril's Lexicon.

 ## Contents